mailchimp/Mailchimp-SDK-iOS/README.md

 ### Marketing Permissions

-Appropriate marketing permissions need to be set to email any contact/s added to an audience with GDPR enabled.
+Appropriate marketing permissions need to be set to communicate with any contact/s added to an audience with GDPR enabled fields.
+These fields specify how a contact would like their information to be used (ex: for direct mail or for customized online advertising).

 Marketing permissions are set by instantiating a MarketingPermission struct with the corresponding `marketingPermissionsId` and setting `enabled` if the user granted permission for that permission ID.

 ```swift
     let permission1 = Contact.MarketingPermission(marketingPermissionId: "permission1", enabled: true)